Powerful Improvements to Image Resizing!

 Photo by Corey Decker, from Instagram, used with permission.

-Earlier this year, we launched a new Image Resizing capability in our SDK, and in the months since then, we’ve heard a lot of great feedback on it.
+Earlier this year, we launched a new image resizing capability in our SDK, and in the months since then we’ve received lots of great feedback.

 In this post, I’ll share a bit of that feedback and explain what this new capability can do for your business!

 Basically, we’ve added the ability to resize images within the Perfectly Clear SDK imaging pipeline.
 When people talk about digital photo size, they can be referring to one of two different things: image size (measured in pixels) or print size (measured in inches or centimeters).

 Image resizing involves something called “interpolation”; that’s when software enlarges an image by comparing adjacent pixels in the image and then creates a “best guess” at what pixels to add in between to create the new scaled-up version.
 For example, to enlarge a 1200 x 1000 pixel image to 2400 x 2000, would require the software to create four times as many pixels as found in the original image.
 The issue is that all interpolation algorithms are not created equal.
 With this latest improvement to our SDK, scaling is now handled brilliantly when scaling images up, or down.

 You may be wondering; with camera technology getting better and better, why does this even matter?
 Isn’t a 12 megapixel point-and-shoot or smartphone camera good enough these days?
 Yes, but if the image is uploaded to social media or emailed around, that can often dramatically compress the image.
 Even worse, printing an image directly from a platform like Instagram, for example, can lead to undesired, and low-quality results.
 That is exactly the problem we are solving.
 Our updated resizing algorithms allow you to print low-resolution images at a much higher quality.

 Why it’s so important?